 One of my dear friends lost his lovely daughter in a motorcycle crash.
 Imagine the stress he is under while dealing with all of the activity around the tragedy and managing his own emotional state…unbelievable stress!
 I reminded him to practice self-care and he said he has been saying no to a lot of things, including an international trip for a job prospect.
 That is hard to say no to, but people will understand and accommodate your needs if you communicate them properly.
 He has also made exercise, journaling, and staying connected to loved ones a priority.
 It’s easy to let yourself go and isolate in times like these, but it’s the opposite of self-care.

 Stressful circumstances show up in many forms and some of the top ones are the death of a loved one, divorce/separation/fighting, job loss, personal injury or illness, moving, etc. You may also find yourself particularly stressed when in a transition of some kind like starting a new job or educational program, helping a loved one through a significant problem they are having, becoming a parent, or other pivotal events.

 Don’t hide the fact that you’re under stress because your family and friends can help you through these times if they know.
 You don’t have to be perfect all the time, and your inner circle will feel valued if they have opportunities to help in significant ways.
 Showing vulnerability gives them permission to be less than perfect and share their problems with you as well.

 Please don’t take stress lightly.
-Pursue help from others, including hired help from a coach or therapist.
-We all need each other and creating a support system that helps one another is important to successfully navigating stressful life events and challenges.
+Consider increasing your focus on personal growth for self-help, or pursuing help from others.
+There’s no longer a stigma attached to hiring a personal development coach or therapist.
+We all need each other and creating a support system that helps one another is important to successfully navigate stressful life events and challenges.